 In the subsequent sections, we will outline the necessary steps to setup Selenium Webdriver project.
 Please follow them one by one.

-We’ve filtered and clearly presented the bare minimum steps required to set up a Selenium Webdriver project from the scratch.
-Every step is followed by visuals aids to let you easily imitate the process.
+We’ve given the bare minimum steps required to set up a Selenium Webdriver project from scratch.
+Follow Eclipse IDE images for proper guidance.

 Open Eclipse IDE, as described in above steps and select “Java Project” from the list of project types to create a new module.